SunnyLimc/obsidian-limc/001 - Workbench/6s081 - Page Table.md

 		- `freerange`
 		- `run`

-- `kfree` setting every byte in memory to value 1
+- `kfree` setting every byte in physical memory to value 1
 	- cause such code to break faster? #q

 - How to protect user program?